jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 ## Resource Links

-- Yann LeCun discussing "A Path Towards Autonomous AI" at NYU [https://www.youtube.com/watch?v=DokLw1tILlw]
+- Yann LeCun discussing "A Path Towards Autonomous AI" at NYU https://www.youtube.com/watch?v=DokLw1tILlw
-- The link to ____ github:
+- The link to Yann LeCun's github: https://github.com/ylecun
 - the link to ____ blog:
 - an article from ___ about _____:
 - a YouTube video by _____ discussing the paper: